sckott/wdclients/_book/data-types.md

 # Data Types

-There are a lot of different types of data that you may work with - I'll go over the major ones as it's important to be familiar with the data you'll be working with in this book.
+There are a lot of different types of data from the web that you may work with - I'll go over the major ones as it's important to be familiar with the data you'll be working with in this book.

 ## JSON